Enterprise Agreement

 Microsoft is shifting away from traditional Enterprise Agreements.
 This guide compares EA vs. MCA‑E, highlights risks, and outlines strategic actions for 2025 and beyond.

-As Microsoft phases out its traditional Enterprise Agreement (EA) for many customers, procurement leaders, IT executives, and cloud architects must reassess how they engage with Microsoft's commercial licensing programmes.
-At SAMexpert, we've worked with global enterprises going through this transition and we've seen firsthand the operational and financial consequences of moving to Microsoft's new preferred model: the Microsoft Customer Agreement for Enterprise, or MCA‑E.
+At SAMexpert, we've worked with global enterprises undergoing this transition and have seen firsthand the operational and financial consequences of moving to Microsoft's new preferred model.

 Quick Overview: Microsoft EA vs. MCA‑E